yottaawesome/fsnd-project-2/README.md

 ## Setting up

-You'll need the following prerequisites.
+You'll need the following prerequisites to minimally run this project.
 Instructions for setting these up for Udacity's Vagrant VM are below.
 If you're using your own UNIX-like environment, consult your environment's package manager on how to best fulfill these prerequisites.

 * Python 3
 * Pip 3
 * `virtualenv`
-* Node and NPM
 * A Google account and a configured Google Web Application
-* Optionally, a GitHub account and a configured GitHub Application
 * Git to clone this repository

+The following prerequisites are optional:

+* Node and NPM, for building and developing the SPA client.
+* A GitHub account and a configured GitHub Application, for enabling GitHub authentication.

 You'll need to set up a Google Developer Client application and optionally a GitHub application in order to enable the application to authenticate against third-party providers.
 For the application to function, you must at least configure a Google Web Application client and supply the relevant JSON secrets file.
 The application checks for the following files in order to do this.